awaisanwar544/awaisanwar544/README.md

   isInLoveWith() {
     return [
               'My son',
-              'semicolon ";" in the end of each statement...', ];
+              'semicolon ";" at the end of each statement...', ];
   }